-- 3.1 Working relationships with partner organisations: Key staff in partner organisations identified and working relationships established; relevant meetings with partner organisations attended; role with partner organisations determined; regular feedback obtained concerning quality of service provided to partner organisation by own organisation; partner organisation kept informed of activities. - 3.2 Help and support that partner organisations can provide to individuals and groups: Role of partner organisations determined; aims and objectives of partner organisations; nature of organisation; relationship with own organisation; services offered to individuals and groups. - 3.3 Liaise with partner organisations to receive individuals and / or groups requiring support: Information required from referral organisation concerning individuals and groups requiring support; importance of keeping referral organisation up to date with progress; maintaining confidentiality. - 3.4 Liaise with partner organisations to refer individuals and / or groups to them in accordance with the individual's change plan: Relevant information provided to partner organisation, to include whether referral is part of the change plan or due to the requirements of the referred individual or group being outside the scope of practice; support required from partner organisation for individual or group clearly communicated; progress of individual or group with partner organisation monitored through regular case meetings; importance of confidentiality; issues with regards to safeguarding communicated to partner organisations.
+- 3.1 Working relationships with partner organisations: Key staff in partner organisations identified and working relationships established; relevant meetings with partner organisations attended; role with partner organisations determined; regular feedback obtained concerning quality of service provided to partner organisation by own organisation; partner organisation kept informed of activities. - 3.2 Help and support that partner organisations can provide to individuals and groups: The local and national statutory organisations and agencies that deliver public services; different local and national voluntary and charity organisations and the services they provide; role of partner organisations determined; ways in which partner organisations area funded identified; areas of collaboration between partner organisations explored; areas of potential conflict or competition between organisations identified; aims and objectives of partner organisations; nature of organisation; relationship with own organisation; services offered to individuals and groups. - 3.3 Liaise with partner organisations to receive individuals and / or groups requiring support: Information required from referral organisation concerning individuals and groups requiring support; importance of keeping referral organisation up to date with progress; maintaining confidentiality; managing caseload and prioritising appropriately. - 3.4 Liaise with partner organisations to refer individuals and / or groups to them in accordance with the individual's change plan: Relevant information provided to partner organisation, to include whether referral is part of the change plan or due to the requirements of the referred individual or group being outside the scope of practice, in distress or experiencing a crisis; support required from partner organisation for individual or group clearly communicated; progress of individual or group with partner organisation monitored through regular case meetings; importance of confidentiality; issues with regards to safeguarding communicated to partner organisations; managing caseload and prioritising accordingly.